mbonano/fastgc/README.md

 # fastgc
 FastGC (Fast Green Card): An app for anyone who has or is going to apply for a green card in the United States and wants to know what to do to speed up the process.

 It is free, open source and written in language accessible to immigrants who know english as a second language.
-The xplanations are simple and straight forward.
+The explanations are simple and straight forward.

 Try it out now: <a href="https://fastgc.chazmar.com/" target="_blank">fastgc.chazmar.com</a>